 Frequently Asked Questions About Tedford Housing Resource Center

 Creating pathways from homelessness to home by partnering with people and their communities in Midcoast Maine.

 We provide emergency shelter, supportive housing and homeless prevention services that empower adults, children and families in need.
 Through all its services, Tedford Housing provides pathways from homelessness to home in Midcoast Maine.

 What’s going on with this project?

 While Tedford Housing was in the process of purchasing land for the Tedford Housing Resource Center, it was found that the town of Brunswick did not include a definition of shelter housing in the recently drafted Brunswick Zoning Ordinance.
 As a result, the Brunswick Town Council, in conjunction with community stakeholders and the Planning Board, has created a task force that will guide the process of defining what a “homeless shelter” is and where one can be located in town.
 Though we are unable to move forward with our plans to consolidate our two emergency shelters and administrative offices in the location we had originally planned at 62 Pleasant Hill Road, we remain committed to serving our neighbors who are homeless or at risk of becoming homeless.
 Once the updated zoning ordinance is finalized, Tedford Housing will continue to search for an appropriate site.
 Read our latest updates on the project on our News / Events page

 Who will utilize this new Tedford facility?

-In fiscal year 2017, Tedford Housing sheltered 85 single adults and 17 families with 66 family members in its emergency shelters and helped 450 people with homeless prevention services.
+In fiscal year 2018, Tedford Housing sheltered 87 single adults and 15 families with 56 family members in its emergency shelters and helped approximately 450 people with homeless prevention services.
 Yet Tedford can only provide emergency shelter to approximately 20% of those who request help.
 The plan is to increase beds for single adults from 16 to 30 and to increase family capacity from 6 to 12 units.
 View more stats from FY2018

 What is Tedford’s vision for this project?